Yonechka/kiosk/README.md

 # Mobile Flutter Application

 ## 📱 About the App
-This is a **KiosK** designed to deliver a seamless, cross-platform experience for both Android and iOS users.
-The app leverages Flutter's powerful UI framework to ensure high performance and a responsive user interface.
+This is a **KiosK** designed to deliver a seamless, platform experience for both Android users.

 ## 🚀 Key Features
 - **Cross-platform Support**: Compatible with both Android and iOS devices.